homjxi0e/Privilege-escalation-Mafia/README.md

 * The framework also provides the tools and the requirements needed to make it easy for you to understand.

-* Find the useful resources for privilege escalation by (just) browsing the framework page.
+* Find the useful information for privilege escalation by (just) browsing the framework pages.